Reach Mutual Decisions without Court Intervention

 the matter were litigated.
 Parties are allowed to engage others in support of decision-making such as their own advising lawyer or other professionals, e.g. valuation experts, financial planners, accountants, and mental health professionals.

 Mediation can be used to deal with the issues that arise in the context of:

-- Create solutions that fit the family best- parties have the opportunity to craft solutions, a freedom which is not allowed in court
+.
+Create solutions that fit the family best- parties have the opportunity to craft solutions, a freedom that is not allowed in court

 Alabama State Bar Rules require the following statement: No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.